Essential Oils for Beginners: Your Ultimate Guide to Getting Started

 • Coconut

-You’ll likely want to avoid pre-diluted oils, as their quality and shelf life can vary.
+You’ll likely avoid pre-diluted oils, as their quality and shelf life vary.

-For safe yet effective application, mix one drop of essential oil with one teaspoon of carrier oil, or a 1-2% dilution.
+Mix one drop of essential oil with one teaspoon of carrier oil or a 1-2% dilution for a safe yet effective application.
 Diluting your essential oil in a carrier oil will also help you distribute them more evenly.

 Proper storage and maintenance

-To protect the quality and longevity of your essential oils, it’s crucial to store them properly.
-Keep them in small, airtight glass containers to protect against air and light degradation.
+To protect the quality and longevity of your essential oils, storing them properly is crucial.
+Please keep them in small, airtight glass containers to protect against air and light degradation.
 Opt for amber or cobalt blue bottles, which block UV rays effectively.

 Store your oils in a cool, dark place–like a cupboard–away from direct sunlight and fluctuating temperatures, and keep the caps sealed tightly.
 This will limit air exposure, prolonging the oils’ efficacy and shelf life.